segullshairbutt/islamopedia-books/helper_tool/docs/audio-generation-instructions.md

 - Use a warm, educational tone suitable for audiobook narration
 - Maintain consistent pacing appropriate for learning content
 - Emphasize important concepts without over-dramatizing
-- Respect the sacred nature of Quranic content with appropriate reverence
+- Don't recite Quranic verse to regard the sacredness of the text
 - Ensure accessibility for listeners of varying Arabic/Urdu proficiency levels
 - Follow markdown structure naturally, letting formatting guide the rhythm and flow of speech